Tedder Talks: What You Need to Know About Hay Tedding

-The weather can be so unpredictable, according to Vrieze, that hay producers may purchase a tedder on account of the latest weather forecast.
+The weather can be so unpredictable, according to Wang, that hay producers may purchase a tedder on account of the latest weather forecast.

-How long after mowing should hay producers pull out the tedder?
-Vrieze said there is no universal rule of thumb as it depends on multiple variables, including the type of crop, your location, climate and preferred moisture content.
+How long after mowing your hay field should you pull out the tedder?
+Wang said there is no universal rule of thumb as it depends on multiple variables, including the type of crop, your location, climate and preferred moisture content.

 What Crops Can You Ted?

-When considering which tedder is right for your operation, Vrieze recommends first deciding which class of tedder you need—a heavy duty tedder for heavy use or light duty for part-time use.
-The other variable to consider is size, it’s important to choose a tedder that aligns with your mower and gives you the spread you want.
-Vermeer offers more options to find the hay tedder that fits your operation so, whether it’s the smaller, budget-conscious TD190 Tedder or the larger, double-tine TE330 Tedder, it will be easy to find the perfect model.
+When considering which tedder is right for your operation, Wang recommends first deciding which class of tedder you need—a heavy duty tedder for heavy use or light duty tedder for part-time use.
+The other variable to consider is size; it’s important to choose a tedder that aligns with your mower and gives you the spread you want.
+Vermeer offers more options to find the hay tedder that fits your operation so, whether it’s the smaller, budget-conscious TD190 Tedder or the larger, hook-tine TE330 Tedder, it will be easy to find the perfect model.

 Tedders use a rotary motion to grab the hay with spinning tines and cast it out the back of the machine.
 Because tines are the only part of the machine to come into contact with the hay, the type of tine used can greatly impact machine performance, dry down time and machine maintenance.
 Wang said the patented design of Vermeer hook tines offers several advantages compared to the conventional straight tines found on most tedders.